Contact The Council:

 A. Public Hearings: The following procedures shall apply to public hearings, except public hearings subject to Tukwila Municipal Code Chapters 18.104 through 18.116, which shall be subject to the procedures specified therein.

-7. Speakers are asked to sign in on forms provided by the City Clerk.
+5. Speakers are asked to sign in on forms provided by the City Clerk or, for those participating remotely, via email in advance of the meeting start time.

 B. Public Comment